dkallen78/ESP32-CYD-for-beginners/README.md

 <img src="assets/device-manager-ch340.jpg" alt="Windows Device Manager showing the connected CYD">

 If you don't have the driver installed, you'll have to get it.
-The easiest way to grab it is from [SparkFun's website](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) which also has the drivers Mac and Linux as well as some troubleshooting steps if you run into any issues.
+The easiest way to grab it is from [SparkFun's website](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all) which also has the drivers for Mac and Linux as well as some troubleshooting steps if you run into any issues.

 ### IDE